CosmiQ/CosmiQ_SN4_Baseline/README.md

 - `--randomize_chips`, `-r`: Randomize order of chips prior to subsetting?
 Defaults to `False`.
 Only has an effect if using `--n_chips`.
 - `--footprint_threshold`, `-ft`: Minimum footprint size to be kept as a building prediction.
 Defaults to 0.
 - `--window_step`, `-ws`: Step size for sliding window during inference.
 Defaults to 64.
+- `--simplification_threshold`, `-s`: Threshold, in meters, for simplifying polygon vertices.
+Defaults to 0 (no simplification).
+Failure to simplify can result in _very_ large .csv outputs (>500 MB), which are too big to use in submission for the competition.

 Good luck in SpaceNet 4: Off-Nadir Buildings!